 Project essay by Danielle Lewis can be read here

 Gonflables et amuse-bouches was produced during an artist residency October – December 2012 at the Darling Foundry, Montréal, Canada made possible through Artspace, Sydney.
+The publication was produced with the assistance of a NSW Artists’ Grant through NAVA.

 Special thanks to Danielle Lewis; ongoing collaborator, local activist, art historian and member of the Midnight Kitchen Collective.